National Assembly (South Korea): Election

 If the integer is less than 1, then n_{initial} is set to 0 and the party does not get any seats.
-Then the sum of initially allocated seats are compared to total seats for additional member system, and recalculated.
+Then the sum of initially allocated seats is compared to the total seats for the additional member system and recalculated.

 Final seats are assigned through the largest remainder method, and if the remainder is equal, the winner is determined by lottery among the relevant political parties.

 The voting age was also lowered from 19 to 18 years old, expanding the electorate by over half a million voters.

 Legislative violence

 From 2004 to 2009, the assembly gained notoriety as a frequent site for legislative violence.
 The Assembly first came to the world's attention during a violent dispute on impeachment proceedings for then President Roh Moo-hyun, when open physical combat took place in the assembly.
 Since then, it has been interrupted by periodic conflagrations, piquing the world's curiosity once again in 2009 when members battled each other with sledgehammers and fire extinguishers.
-The National Assembly since then have preventive measures to prevent any more legislative violence.
+The National Assembly since then has taken preventive measures to prevent any more legislative violence.